awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 **aws:userid**
 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.
 Checks the requester's user ID\.
+ This condition key is available for only some services\.

 **aws:username**
 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.
 Checks the requester's user name\.
+ This condition key is available for only some services\.